-Horizon 2020 proposals are submitted by consortia,, which brings together necessary complementary expertise to address the project focus from Africa and Europe.
-It is a requirement of the funding instrument that there is a minimum of 3 European partners from 3 different Member States in addition to the relevant African partners.
+Horizon 2020 proposals are submitted by a consortia, which brings together necessary complementary expertise to address the project focus from Africa and Europe.
+It is a requirement of the funding instrument that there are a minimum of 3 European partners from 3 different Member States in addition to the relevant African partners.